Reverb Advisors provides operational guidance and fundraising advisory to cyber security and data science companies.

-Chris Lynch is a co-founder and Partner at Reverb Ventures.
+Chris Lynch is a co-founder and Partner at Reverb Advisors.
 Prior to Reverb he co-founded Accomplice, a venture capital firm that invests in early-stage technology companies.
 Chris backs entrepreneurs building companies based on disruptive enterprise technology and is most often the founding investor.
 He is also co-founder of Hack Reduce, a non-profit that is driving Boston’s big data ecosystem, Hack Secure, a non-profit shaping the cyber security community across the U.S. and is an advisor and mentor to dozens of entrepreneurs and startups.

 Before joining Accomplice, Chris held CEO and leadership roles at tech startups where during his career he raised over $130M in capital and returned more than $6B to his investors.
 Chris was CEO of Vertica (acquired by HP) and Acopia Networks (acquired by F5 Networks); and held executive leadership positions at Arrowpoint Communications (IPO, then acquired by Cisco), Prominet (acquired by Lucent) and Wellfleet Communications (acquired by Bay Networks).

 Chris is an avid supporter of the St. Baldrick’s foundation.
 He first became involved with St. Baldrick’s more than four years ago when he launched the first annual Hack Reduce Tech Tackles Cancer event.
 Since then, the event has raised more than $1M to help fund pediatric cancer research.